aaronland/go-picturebook/README.md

   -filter value
     	A valid filter.Filter URI.
 Valid schemes are: any, regexp -height float
     	A custom width to use as the size of your picturebook.
 Units are currently defined in inches.
-This fs.overrides the -size fs. (default 11)
+This flag overrides the -size flag when used in combination with the -width flag.
   -include value
     	A valid regular expression to use for testing whether a file should be included in your picturebook.
 DEPRECATED: Please use -filter regexp://include/?pattern={REGULAR_EXPRESSION} flag instead.
   -ocra-font